Run directly with npx (no install)

 Manage datasets

 List, push, pull, and create datasets from files on disk.
 Supported formats: .jsonl, .json, .csv.
+Like sql, these commands run against the linked project.

 # List all datasets in the project